 All stories are composed of five basic elements: Characters, Setting, Conflict, Plot, and Theme.
 Even though Conflict, Characters, and Setting are story elements in their own right, they also appear in the Plot.
 Each of my Story Charts includes these five elements of literature.
+Here is a Story Chart Key that you can print to use along with the Story Charts:

 The people in the story are known as the characters.
 The author reveals the personality of the characters by showing and telling what the characters are like.
 We can see their actions, hear their conversations, and sometimes we may even know what they are thinking.